lllyasviel/Omost/README.md

     pip install -r requirements.txt
     python gradio_app.py

-(Note that quant LLM requires `bitsandbytes` and some 9XX or 10XX or 20XX GPUs may have trouble in running it.
+(Note that quant LLM requires `bitsandbytes` - some 9XX or 10XX or 20XX GPUs may have trouble in running it.
 If that happens, just use our official huggingface space.)

 # Screenshots